seananderson/metafolio/inst/ms/ms.md

    populations).

 In reality we rarely know precise levels of response diversity.
-We therefore considered a case where the conservation was randomly assigned with respect to response diversity but where different numbers of streams could be conserved.
+We therefore also considered a case where the conservation was randomly assigned with respect to response diversity but where different numbers of streams could be conserved.
 We considered conserving from two to 16 streams.
 As in the spatial strategies, we reduced the capacity of the remaining streams to the nominal level of five salmon.

 # Results